 - X height.
 The rule of thumb is that in modern fonts this is already in place.
 Accept them.

-- Use the left justification most on-line.
-Left and right justification makes the text hard to read, especially if it results in large and different sized gaps.
+- Use left-aligned text, especially online.
+Fully justified text (text that is even on both left and right sides) makes the text hard to read, especially if it results in large and different sized gaps.

-- Make sure text line length is suitable from a readability perspective.
+- Make sure the text line length is suitable from a readability perspective.

 - Use a maximum of two different fonts.